Financing for Foreigners in Costa Rica: The 2026 FAQ Guide

 Can I get a bank mortgage for a beachfront property in Puerto Viejo?

-Only if the property is Titled.
+Only if the property is titled.
 Traditional banks will not finance "Concession Land" located within the 200-meter Maritime Zone.
 Because ownership rules change significantly as you move closer to the high-tide line, it is vital to understand the difference between Property Types in Costa Rica—specifically Fee Simple vs. Concession land—before you make an offer.

 If the property you are considering is held via concession, you must utilize seller financing or private equity, as institutional lenders require the guarantee of a Fee Simple Title.
+This distinction directly determines whether traditional financing is possible, making property classification one of the first considerations when evaluating a purchase.

 Technical Costs & Timelines